Isaac Paredes Preview, Player Props: Rays vs. Rockies

 Isaac Paredes At The Plate

-- He ranks 87th in batting average, 29th in on base percentage, and 25th in slugging among the qualified hitters in baseball.
+- He ranks 75th in batting average, 24th in on base percentage, and 22nd in slugging among qualifying hitters in MLB play.

-- In 55.0% of his 109 games this season, Paredes has picked up at least one hit.
-He's also had 25 multi-hit games.

-- In 41.3% of his games this year, Paredes has driven in at least one run.
-In 13 of those games (11.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.
+- In 41.8% of his games this season, Paredes has driven in at least one run.
+In 14 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.